FinMkt: Accolades

 In 2017, FinMkt was included in CreditDonkey's Best in Finance Technology list.
 And in November 2020, FinMkt was chosen out of 150 applications to compete in Money20/20's MoneyPitch, sponsored by Mastercard, and won the final round.
 FinMkt was named to the World Economic Forum as a Tech Pioneer in 2021, and a finalist for LendTech of the Year in 2022.
 That same year, FinMkt was named Best New Embedded Platform and the following year named a Power 300 Fintech Company.
 FinMkt was named to Inc's Best Workplaces list, shortlisted for US Fintech Awards Team of The Year, and placed #815 to the Inc. 5000 List in 2023.

 FinMkt's CEO and founder, Luan Cox, was named to NYC Fintech Women's Inspiring Fintech Females 2019 list.
 The following year, she was one of The Top 25 Women Leaders in Financial Technology of 2020 in the Financial Technology Report.
-In 2021, she was named one of the Top 100 Women in Fintech by Fintech Magazine and was named Top 25 Women Leaders in Fintech again in 2022.
 In 2023, she was a Female Founders 200 Honoree, and named to the Forbes 50 over 50 list.